nitros12/blog_/content/writing-a-discord-library-using-polysemy.md

 framework for polysemy and I was planning to use it, but instead I found [di](https://hackage.haskell.org/package/di) and decided to write a [Polysemy effect for it](https://github.com/nitros12/di-polysemy).

-The effect is higher order so I guess this is an example of writing higher order effects.
+The effect definition is the following:

 ```haskell
 data Di level path msg m a where